samcottle/notes/commandline.md

 - `tail`: Displays the last lines of a file.
 For example, to display the last 15 lines of `file.txt` you'd use `head -15 file.txt`.
 - `nl`: Similar to `cat`, but uses numbered lines.
 For example, to display the contents of `file.txt` with numbered lines you'd use `nl file.txt`.
 - `more`: Displays a file in pages (similar to `man` pages).
 For example, `more file.txt`.
-- `less`: Essentially `more` with *more* functionality (counter intuitively).
+- `less`: Essentially `more` with _more_ functionality (counter intuitively).
 For example, `less file.txt`.
 From here, you can search within the file with the **/** key.
 - `grep`: Can be used in combination with other commands to filter the contents of a file.
 For example, to find all instances of the word `configure` in the file called `settings.conf` you could use `cat settings.conf | grep configure`.
 Or if you wanted numbered lines you could use `nl settings.conf | grep configure`.
-To do a case *insensitive* filter, use the `-i` flag.
+To do a case _insensitive_ filter, use the `-i` flag.
 - `sed`: Search and replace text in a file.
 For example, to replace the word `set` with `configure` in the file called `settings.conf` you would use `sed s/set/configure settings.conf`.
+- `diff`: Compare differences between two files.
+To present the results in a more Git-like manner, use the `-u` flag.
+For example, to compare the differences between the files `Dogs.txt` and `MoreDogs.txt` you would use `diff -u Dogs.txt MoreDogs.txt`.

 ## Networking

 - `ifconfig`: Examines active network devices.
 Can also be used to change your IP address on the network with, for example, to request the IP address of **192.168.1.2** you would use `ifconfig eth0 192.168.1.2`.
 The network mask (`netmask`), broadcast address (`broadcast`), and MAC address (`hw`) can also be changed.
-- `iwconfig`: Examines active *wireless* network devices.
+- `iwconfig`: Examines active _wireless_ network devices.
 - `dhclient`: Request a new IP address.
 For example, `dhclient eth0` will request a new IP address for the ethernet connection.
 - `dig`: Checks DNS information relating to a website.
 For example, to get the name server (`ns`) information for Google.com you'd use `dig www.google.com ns`.